qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 Our first section was definitely different than the evening before, it opened up and more wood was present.
-We had okay-lines through some marginal rapids, and did a couple wood portages.
+We had okay-lines through some marginal rapids, and did a couple portages around strainers.
 There was an incredible ~5-8 foot boof that would have been really sweet if it hand't been for the tree stuck in it.

 <img loading="lazy" src="/static/img/tin_cup/day_3_2.jpg"></img>